Education on Personal Loans

 Improves payment history

 When it comes to credit, you want to build trust.
-When a lender trusts a borrower to repay the money they’re providing, the personal loan works and the borrower’s credit grows more and more solid.
+Payment history accounts for 35% of your credit score–the largest percentage.
+When a lender trusts a borrower to repay the money they’re providing, the personal loan works, and the borrower’s credit grows more and more solid.
 As long as borrowers repay their loan’s monthly payments on time, they’ll build that trust with the lender, which will lead to a better credit and payment history.

 Reduces credit utilization